AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 parent component.
 Also I wanted the incoming value to be immutable so, before making changes to the data in the child component, I first wanted to make a copy of it.

-All worked perfectly smoothly while using static local data, but then I translated it to fetching data from the server using **Http** and suddenly it was a few hours later with my application bleeding red error messages all over my Chrome console.
+All worked perfectly smoothly while using static local data, but then I refactored it to fetch data from the server using **Http** and suddenly it was a few hours later with my application bleeding red error messages all over my Chrome console.